 The Student Neonatal Obstetrics and Gynaecology Society (SNOGS) hosted their annual charity conference in the Liverpool Women’s Hospital on 19th January 2019.
-Titled "A Woman's World: Crisis and Conflict", the conference aimed to raise awareness of global women's health issues and present upcoming research in this area.
-The event raised money for two charities that support women: The Women's Charity and Women's Health Information and Support Centre.
+Titled "A Woman's World: Crisis and Conflict", the conference aimed to raise awareness of the health struggles that woman face globally and present upcoming research in this area.
+The day was a sell-out, with students from LSTM, University of Liverpool and healthcare workers from Liverpool Women’s Hospital all in attendance, raising money for two charities that support women: The Women's Charity and Women's Health Information and Support Centre (WHISC).

 The event covered themes of women's mental health, women's health in refugee and asylum seeker populations, maternal mortality, and gender-based violence.
 Hannah McCauley, Senior Research Associate and Dr Alexander Manu, Senior Clinical Research Associate from the Centre for Maternal and Newborn Health (CMNH) were invited to give interactive lectures to inspire the students, health professionals and global health researchers and help them to understand some of the health problems facing women today.

 Hannah McCauley spoke on gender-based violence (violence against women – particularly intimate partner violence and sexual violence).
 It is a major public health problem and a violation of women's human rights.
 Hannah presented the global and regional estimates published by World Health Organisation that indicate that about 1 in 3 (35%) of women worldwide have experienced either physical and/or sexual intimate partner violence or non-partner sexual violence in their lifetime.
 Most of this violence is intimate partner violence.
 Globally, as many as 38% of murders of women are committed by a male intimate partner.
 Recently CMNH published a qualitative study regarding intimate partner violence.